Every business is sitting on a pile of valuable data; but few know how to get it.

 Excel: Comes as part of Office 365 and the one you’ve probably already used.
 The basic capabilities are easy, making it simple to create reports which indicate patterns in data.
 To make the most of the full range of capabilities some will need some training but the basics are there and just waiting to be utilised with the right guidance.

-Power BI: is a free data visualisation application also from Microsoft.
+Power BI: is a free data visualisation software also from Microsoft.
 Power BI allows you to build interactive dashboards and reports quickly.
 It enables business users to visualise their own figures and data in an easily-readable format to help you make key decisions.
 Once you know how to make the data available, you can avoid having to bother accounts, for example, to provide that added level of insight.

 SQL Server Reporting Services, Python and other tools can be used for more advanced analytics to help with data integration and for mining larger volumes of data.
 Probably best left to the experts.